 - Arrange for services or equipment you will need to return home safely

 - Put you in touch with outside agencies or organizations that provide services you may need.
-For example:

 - Northeast Kansas Area Agency on Aging